-NOTE: When Headset or Speaker is selected, you must designate the front or rear headset or speaker.
+NOTE: When Headset or Speaker is selected, you must designate the left or right headset or speaker.

 3. Using the up and down arrow buttons, scroll to the minimum volume you desire.

 Audio Options Menu, Output Level

 The Output Level menu is used to adjust the nominal audio output level to the matrix.